 Choosing one of the WPS processes will get a list of available Tools within that Process.
-In the user interface, each Process has a short description at the top and lists of available tools, each with their own description and the version of the tool presently available.
+In the user interface, each Process has a short description at the top and lists of available tools, each with its own description and the version of the tool presently available.
 In the example below there are two tools available in the MIDAS Extract process.

 To use one of the tools simply click on its title.
-This will take you to a webform where you can input your selections to use the tool.
-At the bottom of the form there will be a
+This will take you to a web form where you can input your selections to use the tool.
+At the bottom of the form, there will be a

 Submit button.
 Clicking this will submit your process to a processing queue.
 When the process is submitted you can see your job's progress in using the

 Monitor section of the WPS service.